nix-united/golang-echo-boilerplate/README.md

 2. Run your application using the command in the terminal:

     `docker-compose up -d`
-3. Build the Swagger documentation using these commands in the terminal:

-    `go get -v github.com/swaggo/swag/cmd/swag`

-    `$GOPATH/bin/swag init`
-4. Browse to {HOST}:{PORT}/swagger/index.html.
+3. Browse to {HOST}:{PORT}/swagger/index.html.
 You will see Swagger 2.0 API documents.
-5. Using the API documentation, make requests to register a user (if necessary) and login.
+4. Using the API documentation, make requests to register a user (if necessary) and login.
-6. After the successful login, copy a token from the response, then click "Authorize" and in a popup that opened, enter the value for "apiKey" in a form:
+5. After the successful login, copy a token from the response, then click "Authorize" and in a popup that opened, enter the value for "apiKey" in a form:
 "Bearer {token}".
 For example: